sva-dsi/2016-fall-course/syllabus.md

 >"Give your characters opinions.
 Passive/malleable might seem likable to you as you write, but it’s poison to the audience." ~ Pixar, [_22 Rules of storytelling_](http://www.aerogrammestudio.com/2013/03/07/pixars-22-rules-of-storytelling/).

 This will be a follow-up lab to polish your projects and get extra-help.

+There will be no class.
+Instead, each student will make individual appointments with me to meet over Google Hangouts and discuss his/her project and get help with bugs, issues, or fixing final projects.

+An invite will be sent to coordinate this meeting the week prior.

 ####READING
 * Ford, P., [_What is Code?_](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/).